undisbeliever/elevator-madness-dx/README.md

 To open the door, you must move to the correct control panel and press the *Y* button.

 To move the elevator up or down, you walk to *any* control panel and press *X* or *A*.
-Be aware, the elevator has no safetys and can crash into the roof or the ground.
+Be aware, the elevator has no safeties and can crash into the roof or the ground.
 If the elevator has crashed, maintenance must be called, resulting in a strike on your record

 Also, if an occupant ends up on the wrong floor, he will no doubt complain.
 This is another strike on your record.